Plymouth (schooner barge): Great Lakes Storm of 1913 and sinking

 On 8 November 1913, Plymouth, loaded with a cargo of cedar posts, was being towed by the tug James H. Martin from Menominee, Michigan, United States to Lake Huron.
 While sailing through Lake Michigan, both ships were unaware that they were heading straight into the path of the deadliest storm in the Great Lakes history.
-Captain Alex Larson was in command of the Plymouth at the time, and was joined by six more crewmen and a federal marshall named Christopher Keenan who was on board because the ship was the subject of litigation.
+Captain Alex Larson was in command of the Plymouth at the time, and was joined by six more crewmen and a U.S. marshal, named Christopher Keenan, who was on board because the ship was the subject of several lawsuits.

-While underway, the storm began to grow in intensity and soon both ships were struggling in the worsening weather.
-Noticing that neither ship could make headway against the mounting waves, combined with the risk of both ships foundering if they stayed together, James H. Martins captain decided to guide Plymouth to the safest waters he could find.
+While underway, the storm began to grow in intensity and soon both ships were struggling in the worsening conditions.
+Noticing that the tug and barge couldn't make headway against the mounting waves, with the risk of both ships sinking if they stayed together, James H. Martins captain decided to guide Plymouth to "the safest waters he could find".
 This place appeared to be at Gull Island in St. Martin’s Passage near St. Martins Island at the mouth of Green Bay.
 When both ships reached the location, the tug's captain cut the towing line and headed into open water to seek shelter at Point Detour 12 mi away.
 Plymouth stayed behind and dropped her anchor intending to sit out the storm along with everyone onboard until the tug returned.

 When the tug returned to the site two days after abandoning Plymouth, they discovered that the ship had disappeared.
 Everyones worst fears came true when the body of marshall Keenan washed up ashore at Manistee, Michigan several days later.
 A note from Keenan was discovered in a bottle which had washed up 11 days after Plymouth had dropped anchor at Gull Island which confirmed that the ship had sunk with all hands after withstanding the full force of the storm for over 40 hours.
 The message read: "Dear wife and Children.
 We were left up here in Lake Michigan by McKinnon, captain James H. Martin tug, at anchor.
 He went away and never said goodbye or anything to us.
 Lost one man yesterday.
 We have been out in storm forty hours.
 Goodbye dear ones, I might see you in Heaven.
 Pray for me. / Chris K. / P.S.
 I felt so bad I had another man write for me.
 Goodbye forever."Plymouth was one of twelve vessels lost during the Great Lakes Storm of 1913.
 A storm described in the book: Lore of the Lakes, as "The most disastrous that has ever swept our Great Lakes, both from loss of life and property this unprecedented."
 The storm of heavy snow, bitter cold winds and frightening high waves took the lives of an estimated 235 mariners, with Plymouth being the only ship lost on Lake Michigan.